Welcome to PayPal!

 How to buy something or make a donation

-You can buy something from a seller who accepts PayPal or make a donation, in Brazilian Reais using the funds in your PayPal balance or using any Payment Method linked to your PayPal account.
-You can also buy something from a seller or make a donation to a recipient in any currency that the recipient accepts and that PayPal supports using an international card linked to your PayPal account.
+You can buy something from a seller who accepts PayPal or make a donation: (i) in Brazilian Reais using any Payment Method linked to your PayPal account or using your e-money balance if you have a Balance Business Account or; and (ii) in any currency that the recipient accepts and that PayPal supports using an international card linked to your PayPal account.
 This includes, for example:

 - Buying something at an online retailer’s website and selecting PayPal as your payment method at checkout.